 St Martin’s Coffee Roasters

-St Martin’s is a speciality coffee shop, burger restaurant and coffee roastery located in the lovely surroundings of St Martin’s Square, Leicester.
+St Martin’s Coffee Shop is a speciality coffee shop, burger restaurant and coffee roastery located in the lovely surroundings of St Martin’s Square, Leicester.
 Their coffee is freshly roasted at their roastery, just 10 minutes walk away.
 Sourced from across the globe in conjunction with their green coffee partners, they are constantly searching for new and exciting coffees.
 St Martin’s coffee is roasted in a way which preserves the subtle flavour of the beans, while striving to continuously improve the results by importing new crops and experimenting with our roasting techniques.

 The Fear family have been making cider for generations, formerly in Weston-super-Mare, and now in Sutton Bonnington, on the border of Leicestershire and Nottinghamshire.
 Formerly known as “Farmer Fear’s Cider”, they are now Thirsty Farmer but they still hold true to the ancient art of traditional cider making, and create a range of still and sparkling ciders.